ivan-kleshnin/unredux/docs/frameworks.md

 imperative syntax is the best to express sequential side effects (like in Haskell) so non-reactive paradigm has it's place in code.
 With our approach, we'll have **reactivity** where it fits the best (DOM + DOM events) and **control** where it fits the best (HTTP + optimistic updates).

+DOM read-writes are very different from HTTP request-responses because in the first case the app is the passive part, the receiver, and in the second case the app is the active part, the initiator.
+We think that expressing both in the same way if conceptually wrong.
+Active part is modelled the best as Controller and passive part is modelled the best as Reactor.
+But that's a content for another article, just a spoiler for now.